DiviyamPathak/ntbsdblogpost/README.md

 from Windows XP to Vista to 8.1 and then to 10 (cosmetic only) but was very heavy on my PC's memory usage that was upwards of 60% leaving very little room for applications and games.
-XXXbad i assume "exotic applications" includes web browsers.
-Chrome and Firefox easily consum 4 GB of memory in my experience.

-Unix-like OSes which didn't require bleeding-edge hardware.
-XXXbad this sentence doesn't connect to the others?  where you looking for OSes with lower demands on hardware?  did you notice that Unix-like OSes are less demanding off hardware?
 My Intel i3 would be enough for it.
 This experience made me decide I wanted my project to be in the operating system space.
 I ventured into all OS projects on the Google Summer of Code website.